-SUBJECT: 2022 Hurricane Season Preparedness
+SUBJECT: 2023 Hurricane Season Preparedness

-The purpose of this memo is to remind NCIP providers of the 2022 hurricane season and to ensure you are prepared ahead of time for severe weather conditions that might impact your facility.
-The 2022 Atlantic hurricane season is ongoing and part of the annual tropical cyclone season in the Northern Hemisphere.
-It officially began on June 1 and will end on November 30.
+The purpose of this memo is to remind NCIP providers of the 2023 hurricane season and to ensure you are prepared ahead of time for severe weather conditions that might impact your facility.
+The 2023 Atlantic hurricane season is part of the annual tropical cyclone season in the Northern Hemisphere.
+It officially began on June 1, 2023, and will end on November 30, 2023.
 During the months of June through November, hurricanes or tropical storms could pose a threat to North Carolina.
+These threats can vary widely depending on where you live.
+It is not just those along the coast that can experience significant, life-threatening impacts.
 Proper preparation is key to successfully handling an emergency, whether it is a hurricane, unexpected power failure, or a refrigerator or freezer malfunction.
 A direct storm impact is not required to have effects from a hurricane.
 Some of the worst historical damage is from slow moving or stalled tropical storms, not hurricanes.
-If a hurricane makes landfall, the Immunization Branch will coordinate vaccine response efforts with State and Local Preparedness and Local Health Departments to deliver Tdap vaccine to locations in need.
-In preparation of hurricane readiness, we ask that you take the following steps and precautions to protect your vaccines before an emergency.
+If a hurricane makes landfall, the Immunization Branch will coordinate vaccine response efforts with Local Health Departments to deliver Tdap vaccine to locations in need.
+The time to prepare for a hurricane is now.
+We ask that you take the following steps and precautions to protect your vaccines before an emergency.